 Within the seashore boundaries are thriving seagrass beds.
 Threats to these important resources include: degraded water quality, dredge and fill projects, physical impacts from boat groundings, and boat propellers and anchors.
 Please use caution when fishing and do not walk through seagrass beds.
 Please do not anchor your boat in these areas.

 Commercial fishing, including shrimping and crabbing, is prohibited within seashore waters.
-Visit our Laws & Policies page to download a copy of the Superintendent's Compendium for a full listing regulations.
+Visit our Laws and Policies page below to download a copy of the Superintendent's Compendium for a full listing of regulations.

 Fishing is prohibited in the following locations when lifeguards are on duty: the designated swim beaches located at Johnson Beach, Langdon Beach, Opal Beach, and Ship Island (formerly known as West ship & East Ship Islands).